-How to Calculate Payback Period on an Investment
+How to Calculate the Payback Period on an Investment

 Summary

 The payback period refers to the time it takes to recover the cost of an investment.
-Learn how to calculate payback period today.
+Learn more about what a payback period is and how to calculate it in this guide.

 In this article:

 Investment opportunities come in many shapes and sizes.
-There are household investments like installing energy-efficient windows that can save money in the long run.
-There are business investments like new equipment or office space that can fuel future profits.
-And there are traditional investments like stocks, bonds and real estate.
-If you’re in a financial position to start investing, one key term you’ll need to know is “payback period.”
+Household investments like installing energy-efficient windows can save money in the long run.
+Business investments like new equipment or office space can fuel future profits.
+If you’re in a financial position to start investing, one key term you’ll need to know is the “payback period.”

 What is a payback period?

-Not to be confused with a loan repayment schedule, “payback period” has nothing to do with how long it takes to pay back a loan.
+Not to be confused with a loan repayment schedule, a payback period has nothing to do with how long it takes to pay back a loan.
 The payback period is the amount of time it takes to recover the cost of an investment.1 In other words, “How long until this investment pays for itself?”

-For example, you see that you’re spending too much in energy costs for your house or business.
-You bring in an energy expert who suggests installing solar panels, which can save you $1,500 each year on your electric bill.
-He tells you the entire project will cost $15,000.
-Before you commit to making this investment, you want to know how long it will take for the money you’ll save in energy costs to equal the $15,000 you’re investing upfront.
+For example, you might notice that you’re spending too much on energy costs for your home or business.
+You bring in an energy expert who suggests installing solar panels, which may save you $1,500 each year on your electric bill.
+The expert tells you the solar panels will cost $15,000.
+Before you commit to installing solar panels, you’ll want to know how long it will take for the money you’ll save in energy costs to equal the $15,000 you’re investing upfront.
 This period of time is the payback period.

 Calculating a payback period

-Using this formula for payback period, the amount of time until the solar panels pay for themselves would be:
+Using the payback period formula, the amount of time until the solar panels pay for themselves would be:

-That means, after year 10, you break even on your initial investment and will pocket the $1,500 savings each year thereafter.
-If you’re planning on living or running your business in this location for more than 10 years, this payback period could be worth the investment.
+That means, after year 10, you should break even on your initial investment and will pocket the $1,500 savings each year thereafter.
+If you’re planning on living in your home or running your business in this location for more than 10 years, this payback period could be worth the investment.

 What is a good payback period?

-It all depends on the kind of investment, how much you’re willing to risk and how long you’re willing to wait before you recoup your investment.
-But in general, the shorter the payback period, the better.
+What’s considered a good payback period varies depending on your personal situation.
+When you’re evaluating a payback period, consider the kind of investment, how much you’re willing to risk and how long you’re willing to wait before you recoup your investment.

-That means, in a little over three years, you will have gotten back the $20,000 you initially invested and will starting making a profit.
+That means in a little under two years, you will have earned back the $10,000 you initially invested.

 Weigh the pros and cons of any investment carefully

 Before committing to an investment, consider all factors, including the payback period, to determine whether it’s a worthwhile opportunity.
 Whether you’re looking into investing in a business startup, expanding your current business, buying stocks or purchasing real estate, every investment comes with some degree of risk.
-Make sure you’re finding investment opportunities that promise the most positive impact at a risk level you’re comfortable with.
+Make sure you’re comfortable with the way your investment opportunities balance impact with risk and consider speaking with a financial advisor if you need more guidance.

 1,2. https://www.investopedia.com/terms/p/paybackperiod.asp